See Criteria | Campaign targets | Coming soon | Recent successes | Interchanges

 Coming soon

-On 28 July 2017 the Department for Transport announced the winners of the second round of the New Stations Fund, with a pot of £16m.
+Two short films which between them give a foretaste of most (still not yet all!) of the new stations expected to open to passengers over the next few years: "The next new 21 stations" (February 2023) and "New stations in 2025 and beyond" (May 2023) - with full marks to Geoff All the stations Marshall!
+As for (still not yet all!) - any mention of Cryws Road, Cullompton, St. Clears, Wellington, Wixams?On 28 July 2017 the Department for Transport announced the winners of the second round of the New Stations Fund, with a pot of £16m.
 This provides up to 75% of the cost for construction of five new stations (Bow Street Ceredigion, Horden County Durham, Portway Parkway Bristol, Reading Green Park, and Warrington West) to improve access to the rail network and create new travel, employment and housing opportunities.
 Two of these (Horden and Warrington West) were included in the shortlist proposed by Railfuture, and Warrington West has been the first of the five to open, on 15 December 2019.
 Horden, to restore rail access for Peterlee New Town, opened on 29 June 2020.
-Bow Street is the first new station of 2021, on Valentine's Day!- Reading Green Park - sponsored by Reading Borough Council, plans submitted in March 2014 and funding approved in November 2014 with construction planned to start in October 2016 but delayed to winter 2017 by GW electrification slippage.
-Funding has been increased to £14.75m, partly by the second round of the New Stations Fund, to support higher expected passenger numbers.
-Opening was planned for May 2019; it was confirmed as December 2020 when Reading Borough Council approved revised plans on 12 September 2019, but has been delayed again to late summer 2021 by COVID.
-Construction progress pictured in mid-May 2020.
+Bow Street is the first new station of 2021, on Valentine's Day!
+Reading Green Park followed in May 2023, opening officially on the 25th and to passengers on the 27th, with Bristol's Portway Park & Ride completing the five soon afterwards with an official opening on 31st July and its first passengers on 1st August.

 - St. Clears, Carmarthenshire - closed since 1964 and one of four new stations championed by the Welsh Government, in November 2020 the launch of the National Infrastructure Strategy (p.41) confirmed support from the third round of the New Stations Fund.
+The fund requires completion by March 2024 and passenger services starting no later than the May timetable change.

 - Cardiff Parkway is being privately funded and will be located between Cardiff Central and Newport stations to serve a new business park at St. Mellons, Cardiff Hendre Lakes.
 Outline planning permission was expected to be applied for in Spring 2020, with construction starting later that year.
 Impressive images of new £120million station released with initial public consultation in November-December 2019.
 Full plans submitted to Cardiff Council in January 2021.
 The station is anticipated to open in 2024.

 - Portishead and Pill - as part of MetroWest, new stations to be built on the planned Portishead-Bristol line, for which North Somerset Council agreed in June 2019 to submit an application for the Development Consent Order required.
 Government funding had been confirmed in April 2019.
 Metro West (Portishead element only) appeared in the Department for Transport's new Rail Network Enhancements Pipeline (RNEP) published in October 2019, at the third 'Design' stage of five in the Determine > Develop > Design > Deliver > Deploy process.
 See page 14 in RNEP.
 In November 2019 North Somerset Council submitted the DCO application.
 See Portishead Rail Group presentation Key steps to 2024.
+In mid-November 2022 the Secretary of State granted development consent.
+This will allow the detailed design work to be completed (GRIP 5), for which a primary contractor was appointed in February 2023.
+In January 2024 North Somerset Council voted unanimously to give Council leader Mike Bell the authority to submit the full business case for the long-awaited scheme to the Department for Transport, expected to happen in February.

-- Elland, Thorpe Park, White Rose, and Leeds Bradford International Airport Parkway (page 25, para.
-2.43): these four new stations in the West Yorkshire area were announced in the DfT's Connecting people: a strategic vision for rail (November 2017).
+- Elland, Thorpe Park, White Rose, and Leeds Bradford International Airport Parkway: these four new stations in the West Yorkshire area were announced in the DfT's Connecting people: a strategic vision for rail - page 25, para.
+2.43.
+(November 2017).

 - Public engagement on 'Connecting Leeds Bradford airport: Parkway rail station' took place February-April 2019.

-- Beaulieu, Essex - north-east side of Chelmsford, supporting 14k new homes.
-Anticipated opening 2025/26.
+- Beaulieu Park, Essex - north-east side of Chelmsford, supporting 14k new homes.
+Construction start expected in early-2023 after first contract awarded in January.
+Anticipated opening late-2025.

 - Flaxby Parkway is on track with the purchase of the former Goldsborough station building.
 The North Yorkshire station, on the Harrogate-Knaresborough-York line, will serve around 3000 new homes in the Flaxby Park development on the former golf course.

-- New Bermondsey / Surrey Canal Road in Lewisham on the London Overground line between Clapham Junction and Surrey Quays, which opened in December 2012 and included provision for a new station.
-In November 2021I detailed plans were submitted.
+- New Bermondsey / Surrey Canal Road in Lewisham on the London Overground line between Clapham Junction and Surrey Quays, which opened in December 2012 and included provision for a new station at Deptford Park.
+In November 2021 detailed plans were submitted and approved (using the station name Surrey Canal) the following month.

 - Cheadle has secured Town Deal funding to reopen the station on the Mid-Cheshire line by 2024.